eigenfoo/old-eigenfoo.github.io/_posts/2020-03-27-manipulating-python-asts.md

 plates and onto our users.
 The entire point of the PyMC project is to provide a friendly and easy-to-use interface for Bayesian modelling.

-To enumerate the problem further, we wanted to
+To enumerate the problem further, we wanted to:

 1. Hide the `yield` keyword from the user-facing model specification API.
 1. Obtain the user-defined model as a generator.